Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   ```scala
   happyTweets.write.mode(Overwrite).saveAsTable("demo_happy_tweets")
   ```

-  From calling writing happy tweets to the `demo_happy_tweets` table, you'll see output such as the following.
+  When the `saveAsTable` method executes, you'll see output such as the following.

   ```console
   === Saving the data to the table demo_happy_tweets ===